biolink/biolink-model/guidelines/using-the-modeling-language.md

 ## range

-The `range` slot mimics the idea of `rdfs:range` where you can constrain the types of classes or values a given Biolink Model slot can have.
+The `range` slot mimics the idea of `rdfs:range` where you can constrain the type of classes (or data types) a given Biolink Model slot can have as its value.

 ```yaml
   genetically interacts with: